massoncheg/forgejo-docs/docs/admin/actions.md

 ### Execution of the workflows

-The `Forgejo runner` relies application containers (Docker, Podman, ...) or system containers (LXC) to execute a workflow in an isolated environment.
+The `Forgejo runner` relies on application containers (Docker, Podman, etc) or system containers (LXC) to execute a workflow in an isolated environment.
 They need to be installed and configured independently.

 - **Docker:**